DiegoAz/Theme-Autumn/README.md

   To facilitate changes to the color schemes I have added the .styluscheme files used to generate the color schemes.
 To do this, make use of [PackageResourceViewer](https://packagecontrol.io/packages/PackageResourceViewer) to extract this package and [CSScheme](https://packagecontrol.io/packages/CSScheme) to generate the color schemes(.tmTheme files).
 Thanks to its creators

+## File Icons

+  If you want to add icons to the different files install [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon)

 ## Support

   - [Git Gutter](https://packagecontrol.io/packages/GitGutter)